ssec/polar2grid/doc/source/remapping.rst

 Remapping is the process of mapping satellite data to a uniform grid.
 Mapping data to a uniform grid makes it easier to view, manipulate, and store the data.
 Some instrument data is provided to the user already gridded (ex.
-ABI L1B data) and others are not (ex.
+VIIRS, EDR Flood, ABI L1B data) and others are not (ex.
 VIIRS SDR or older GOES satellites).

 In |project| it is possible to perform the gridding (reprojecting) process for ungridded data or to re-project already gridded data.
 Mapping input data in order to create a high quality image can be a complicated process.
 There are different techniques that can be used to create an output image based on what grid (projection) is chosen and what algorithm is used to map input pixel to output pixel.  |project| offers various options that are described below.
+Defaults are also configured to provide a good result without any customization necessary.

 Native Resampling
 -----------------